capcodigital/devops-maturity/guidelines/development-practices/technical-debt-management.md

 The less tech debt that added to a system, the less that has to be fixed down the line.

 Regular code reviews and Paired Programming (AKA.
 Extreme Programming) are good approaches to identify and fix tech debt before it makes it into the system.

+Investing time into identifying potential tech debt is an effective way to share knowledge between senior and junior team members as well as sharing new ways of doing things.

 ## Tracking Technical Debt